sharontherese/sharon-kabel/content/periti-of-vatican-II/index.md

 31. Ethics Watch (did the peritus take a public position on something contrary to Church teaching?
 Were they accused of a crime other than child sexual abuse?)
 32. Left priesthood (did the peritus leave the priesthood and/or marry?)
 33. Notes (was there any other fact about the peritus that I thought was important to highlight?)

+# My secondary sources

+I used a wide variety of search engines and databases.
+The most useful and important are:

+* Catholic News Archive
+* Catholic Portal
+* Wikipedia
+* Wikidata
+* VIAF
+* Worldcat Identities
+* Catholic-Hierarchy
+* Find A Grave
+* Pro Publica's "Credibly Accused"

 I owe a great debt to the Catholic News Archive, for making it so simple to find the first names of so many periti.